waelhammoudeh/overpass-4-slackware/README.md

 4) Setup Apache web server on your local machine to use OverpassAPI.

 An Example Query:
-   Again this is NOT a tutorial for overpass-API.
-But we will use an example through this installation to make sure we are on the right tracks.
+  This is NOT a tutorial for overpass-API, we will use an example query to show overpass usage.
 For full language explanation see this link:
        "https://wiki.openstreetmap.org/wiki/Overpass_API/Overpass_QL"
    I will use the following script with 3 lines to retrieve a list of street names within a bounding box: